iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

 > Very easy to use.
 Rating given was 5.
 But Update PROBLEMS 3 MARCH 2021 APP SEEMS TO BE EXTREMELY SLOW TO LOAD for daily input AND HAS BEEN FOR 2 OR 3 WEEKS.
-Rating dropped to 1, sorry<br> :date: __2021-03-05 22:00:03__
+Rating dropped to 1, sorry.
+Update 14th mar 2021 STILL extremely slow and failing to load my information!!<br> :date: __2021-03-14 10:12:04__

+> Not impressed with the smoothing of infection rates lines.
+Feels like it's not as transparent anymore.
+If rates were cresting I'd avoid shops.
+Impossible to tell now.
+Map of Location of positive test results reported in the app over last 2 weeks has no boarder lines and impossible to tell where these black dots are.
+Are they near by or next county?
+Map is useless.<br> :date: __2021-03-10 11:04:51__

+> I have been entering data every day since installing this over 9 months ago.
+I now have a new phone and my also no longer have access to my email address I used to register with, do sapdly won't be using the app anymore.<br> :date: __2021-03-09 16:33:55__

+> I'm not recieving updates like other which is frustrating.
+I have information regarding vaccine to input.<br> :date: __2021-03-08 08:05:11__

+> Update: there is still a blank white space where the graphs should be.
+All you see is the covid case figure, 'Dec-Mar' on the horizontal axis & 'Share the graph', nothing else.
+Ditto for the UK map: that's become invisible too.
+I contacted Zoe, have now had a response asking for screenshots which I sent a few days ago.
+Still awaiting a resolution to this issue...I opened the app today to report in: still no graphs or maps...It is a good app, but I do wish they would hurry up & resolve this.<br> :date: __2021-03-07 13:08:50__

 > Was interested in contributing but can not set up log in.
 Keeps saying invalid parameters/missing info.
 (Yes I went over it several times).<br> :date: __2021-03-05 19:06:38__

-> It's been nearly 2 wks, and there is still a blank white space where the graphs should be.
-All you see is the covid case figure, 'Dec-Mar' on the horizontal axis and 'Share the graph', nothing else.
-Ditto for the UK map: that has also become invisible.
-I have contacted Zoe via the app, I've emailed them twice, and I've still had no response from them about this specific issue.<br> :date: __2021-03-04 15:07:25__

 > Just more Spyware<br> :date: __2021-02-27 23:03:23__